OmChillure/hyperliquid-cli/README.md

 ## AI USE
 - I have used AI to make the repsonse more visually appealing, like the boxes and stuff.
 - Also used it while I was stuck in some errors especailly during making the trading work.
-- hyperlqiuid rust sdk had no proper docs, so I used ai to extract what function are there and the params.
+- hyperlqiuid rust sdk had no proper docs, so I used ai to extract definations and params of functions.
+- I don't have much experience in writing tests, so the unit test is written by ai, and I have iterated and correct various bugs that were there.